747586799/FixedMathSharp/README.md

 ---

-## 🤝 Contributing

-We welcome contributions!
-Please see our [CONTRIBUTING](https://github.com/mrdav30/FixedMathSharp/blob/main/CONTRIBUTING.md) guide for details on how to propose changes, report issues, and interact with the community.

 ## 📄 License

-This project is licensed under the MIT License - see the [LICENSE](https://github.com/mrdav30/FixedMathSharp/blob/main/LICENSE.md) for details.
+This project is licensed under the MIT License - see the `LICENSE` file for details.

 ---